pkulchenko/fullmoon/README.md

 return fm.serveResponse(413, "Payload Too Large")
 ```

-This returns the status value `413` and sets the body of the returned
+This returns the 413 status code and sets the body of the returned
 message to `Payload Too Large` (with the header table not specified).

-If only the status value needs to be set, the library provides a short
+If only the status code needs to be set, the library provides a short
 form using the `serve###` syntax:

 ```lua